Renal Pathology Fellowship

 All biopsies received in the morning are processed the same day and those received in the afternoon are processed the day after the specimens are received.
 Immunofluorescence and light microscopy slides are reviewed in the afternoon and the preliminary diagnoses are communicated with the clinicians immediately after reviewing the slides.
 The fellow previews the slides initially and constructs a preliminary diagnosis followed by a joint review with the attending.
 The electron microscopy images become available in three business days, after which a final report is generated.
 We have three regular conferences where we present biopsies for clinical and educational purposes.
 These include weekly clinical-pathological renal biopsy conference at UWMC, monthly renal biopsy conference at Renal Grand Round at Northwest Kidney Center and monthly HLA/Renal pathology journal club at UWMC.
+In addition, the fellow is expected to attend the monthly pediatric renal biopsy conference at Seattle Children Hospital.
 As the fellow progresses in his/her training assumes more responsibilities in handling biopsies, communication with physicians and presenting at local conferences.
 Fellows are encouraged and supported to attend the Renal Pathology course "Renal biopsy in medical diseases of the kidney" at Columbia University and USCAP meeting.
 There are many other educational opportunities offered at the University of Washington that fellows can benefit from based on their time and interest.

 Dr. Smith has research program focused on immunity and inflammation, and the implementation of new technologies to help understand the mechanisms of kidney diseases.
 With others at the University of Washington, we have used proteomic technologies to identify DNAJB9 as a putative autoantigen in fibrillary glomerulonephritis.
 Ongoing efforts are directed at defining the function of this molecule in kidney disease, and using proteomics to better understand and diagnose kidney diseases.
 Fellows will be encouraged to participate in these studies and other translational projects and clinical studies conducted by us and other members of the University of Washington community.